Hyunk3l/hyunk3l.github.io/_posts/2017-12-28-how-to-dockerize-your-php-monolith-part-one.markdown

 Imho is the best way to ensure your app will run, within containers, with the same software as in production.

 ## Part two
-Next part will be about how to create docker containers and conclusion.
+Next part will be about how to create dockerize Nginx: [http://www.fabridinapoli.com/how-to-dockerize-your-php-monolith-part-two-nginx/]()

 ## Useful links